golab-ai/Suiren-Foundation-Model/README.md

 # Overview of Suiren Molecular Foundation Model

 Suiren Molecular Foundation Model is designed for quantum property prediction and molecular representation learning.
 This repository provides the model api and checkpoints of Suiren models.
+Details can be found in [Suiren-1.0 Technical Report](https://arxiv.org/abs/2603.21942v1).

 Suiren leverages large-scale pre-training to learn comprehensive molecular representations.
 The model supports: